jskorzyn/RHV-4.2-LABs/RHV 4.2 Overview - LAB GUIDE.md

 *   On RHV, Select Compute -> Virtual Machines -> ScaleUP VM, click on **Edit**.
 In **System**, change configuration to **4 CPUs** and **2048 MB RAM**.
 Click on **OK**.
 *   Highlight that the change can be applied immediately on next guest boot.
 Don’t change anything and click on **OK**.
 *   Show in the browser window that CPUs were added and amount of RAM was increased.

-If asked, mention that it’s possible to hot unplug CPUs (if supported by guest OS), but it isn’t currently possible to reduce RAM on live systems.